 Now for the inductive step.
 Suppose that δ contains n inferences.
 The premise(s) of the lowermost inference are derived using sub-derivations, each of which contains fewer than n inferences.
 We assume the induction hypothesis: The premises of the lowermost inference follow from the undischarged assumptions of the sub-derivations ending in those premises.
-We have to show that the conclusion φ follows from the undischarged assumptions of the entire proof.
+We have to show that the conclusion φ follows from the undischarged assumptions of the sub-derivations the undischarged assumptions of the entire proof.